h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ![r-dl-grid-2](assets/r-dl-grid-2.png)

 As we can see, the RMSE value didn't improve with the grid search that we just did, compared to the first grid search.
 Although, by setting a different value for L2 and Max W2, we can increase the stability of our model, and it can also help with generalization.
-If you recall, at the beginning of the tutorial, we mentioned that H2O’s DNN model allows you to do checkpointing.
+If you recall, at the beginning of the self-paced course, we mentioned that H2O’s DNN model allows you to do checkpointing.
 The checkpoint option allows you to specify a model key associated with a previously trained model.
 This will build a new model as a continuation of a previously generated model.
 Since we were training our model with only 10 epochs, let’s now train the same model with 400 epochs while using early stopping to see if we get better results.
 Also, set `reproducible=True,` this model will take longer to train, but it will yield similar results when you re-run it.

 To be able to use checkpointing, we need to retrieve the model from the grid search that we just did, and then use the model id to continue training the same model.
 There are several parameters that can not be changed, and for that reason, we need to specify them one more time; however, this guarantees us that we are training the same model from the grid search.
 To learn more about checkpointing, please check the Documentation section on [Checkpoint](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/algo-params/checkpoint.html#checkpoint)